Bring us your camp questions!

 How do cabin requests work?

-Each application form has room for one request.
+When completing the registration form, you will be asked about cabin mate preferences.
 If your child is coming with a friend, please place their name in this box.
 As cabins are arranged according to age, we ask that campers only request someone who is within a one year age difference.

 What is your staff-to-camper ratio?

 The ratio of campers to a counsellor is an average of eight campers per one counsellor.
 Overall, the approximate ratio of campers to staff is 2:1.

 How can I contact my child while they are at camp?

 You are welcome to send your child postal mail to the following address:

 c/o Timberline Ranch

 May I drop off letters for my child ahead of time?